hpowell20/goeuro-api-test/README.md

 ## Running Tests

-- Tests can be run You can run tests using gradle by executing `./gradlew cleanTest test`
+- Tests can be executed by running the command `./gradlew cleanTest test`
 - To generate a code coverage report, run `./gradlew jacocoTestReport`